 First African American Kansas state legislator.
-Born: 1843 Loudon County, Virginia.
+Born: 1843 Loudoun County, Virginia.
 Married: Sallie.
-Died: Circa 1916.
+Died: March 15, 1916, Chautauqua County, Kansas.

 Not surprisingly, African Americans fleeing an oppressive situation in the former Confederacy did not find in Kansas a color-blind, egalitarian society.
 They did, however, find a much greater measure of freedom, and many of these men and women struggled, overcame, and helped create a better life for themselves, their families, and their fellow Kansans--regardless of color.
 One such black Kansan was Alfred Fairfax, the state's first African American legislator.